 Prior to joining Austin FC, Wolff was a member of the U.S. Men's National Team (USMNT) coaching staff, where he was an assistant coach under Gregg Berhalter and played a role in the team’s run to the final of the 2019 Concacaf Gold Cup.
 Previously, Wolff was an assistant on Berhalter’s staff for five (5) seasons with the Columbus Crew.
 Wolff’s first coaching role was with D.C.
 United as an assistant coach in 2013, helping the club win the Lamar Hunt U.S. Open Cup that season.

-Wolff, who twice represented the United States as a player in both the 2002 and 2006 FIFA World Cup competitions, will join Austin FC at the end of the 2019 FIFA window, upon completion of his current role as Assistant Coach for the US Men’s National Team (USMNT).
-Wolff previously served on the staff of current USMNT Head Coach Gregg Berhalter for five (5) seasons while at Columbus Crew SC (MLS) prior to re-joining Berhalter on the USMNT staff where he assisted in the team’s recent run to the final of the 2019 CONCACAF Gold Cup.
+During his playing career, Wolff represented the United States in both the 2002 and 2006 FIFA World Cup competitions, Wolff previously served on the staff of current USMNT Head Coach Gregg Berhalter for five (5) seasons while at Columbus Crew SC (MLS) prior to re-joining Berhalter on the USMNT staff where he assisted in the team’s recent run to the final of the 2019 CONCACAF Gold Cup.
 Wolff started his MLS coaching career in 2012 with D.C.
 United where he was an Assistant Coach through 2013.
 In 2014, he joined Columbus Crew SC as an Assistant Coach, where the team qualified for the playoffs in four of five seasons, winning the Eastern Conference in 2015 and competing in the MLS Cup that year.